microsoft/dtdl-model-generator/README.md

 ## Security

-For guidance on reporing security issues, please refer to the [security](SECURITY.md) section.
+For guidance on reporting security issues, please refer to the [security](SECURITY.md) section.

 ## Trademarks